Online Master of Healthcare Administration

 The course introduces leadership models, theories, and skills needed to successfully manage and lead healthcare organizations through transformational versus transactional leadership styles.
 Students use a variety of self-assessment tools (e.g., Myers-Briggs, SWOT analysis of self, leadership-style inventory) to develop self-awareness and to better understand the role of emotional intelligence in effective leadership.
 Students gain knowledge and skills for building and growing the interpersonal relationships and political skills required to develop and lead teams, and to successfully advance from organizational management roles to leadership roles.

-This course examines how healthcare organizations can innovate and adapt to the ever-evolving needs and demands of a dynamic, competitive, and regulatory healthcare environment.
-To do so, the course explores types of innovations and how individuals/organizations develop them, factors that affect the adoption and implementation of these innovations, and approaches to evaluating whether these innovations had their intended effect.
+This course examines how health care organizations can innovate and adapt to the ever-evolving needs and demands of a dynamic, competitive, and regulatory health care environment.
+To do so, the course explores: what types of innovations are possible and how individuals/organizations develop innovations; factors that affect the adoption and implementation of these innovations; and approaches to evaluating whether these innovations had their intended effect.
+Readings, concepts, and cases focus on the areas of organizational innovation/organizational change, quality improvement, and implementation science.
+The course ensures that students will be able to Identify different approaches to developing innovations in healthcare; articulate the opportunities and challenges to implementing innovations; and analyze real world circumstances that impact the innovation and implementation process.

 Healthcare managers face human resources issues such as benefits, grievances, and labor relations management in health organizations with organized labor.
 This course covers personnel practices such as job analysis and description, recruitment, selection, and compensation in various health delivery system settings.
 The course focuses on skill development in dealing with personnel at all levels of education, licensure, and skill sets.